Want to know the facts about antibiotics and breastfeeding?

 This does not require any treatment and should resolve soon after the antibiotics are finished.

-While it is possible that antibiotics you take can impact your baby’s gut flora, it is important to remember that your breastmilk contains a host of factors that can assist in healing your baby’s gut and re-establishing a healthy balance of gut flora.
+Your breastmilk contains a host of factors that can assist in healing your baby’s gut and re-establishing a healthy balance of gut bacteria.

 Breastmilk also contains probiotics including the beneficial lactobacilli and bifidobacteria that support a healthy gut flora in your baby.

-The theory behind the use of probiotics is to improve or rebalance gut flora after an upset (e.g. after antibiotic use).
+The theory behind the use of probiotics is to improve or rebalance gut bacteria after an upset (e.g. after antibiotic use).

 More research will help us determine which species and strains are most effective, the optimal dosing, and when and for how long probiotics should be used.